ichernev/utc_date/README.md

 ```

 ## Documentation
-This is a no-BS library for date-time, that handles DST properly
+This is a native Date replacement for anal retentives and software idealists.

 ### Background